 - Press the “Sauté” button on the Instant Pot, and add the oil and goat meat to the pot.

-- Once the meat begins to brown, add the onion, garlic, and spices.
+- Once the meat begins to brown, add the onion, ginger, garlic, Bay leaf and spices.
 Stir-fry for 2-3 minutes.

 - Pour in the water, diced tomatoes and potatoes, then cover and lock the lid.
 Press the “Keep Warm/Cancel” button on the Instant Pot, then press the “Meat/Stew” button to begin the pressure cooking.
 It will automatically be set for 35 minutes.
 Increase the time to 45 minutes.
 Make sure the steam valve is closed.